 OGC Reference Model (ORM): The ORM describes a framework for the ongoing work of the OGC and our standards and implementing interoperable solutions and applications for geospatial services, data, and applications.

-OGC Standards Baseline: The complete set of member approved abstract specifications, standards and best practices documents.
+OGC Standards Baseline: The complete set of OGC Member approved Abstract Specifications, Standards including profiles and extensions, and Community Standards.